 What do you put it on?

-I put zhoug sauce on everything—hummus sandwiches, falafel, samosas, omelets or scrambled eggs, steak, fish, and turkey burgers.
+I put zhoug sauce on everything—hummus sandwiches, falafel, samosas, omelets or scrambled eggs, steak, fish, turkey burgers, or Tandoori Chicken.
 I love to spread it on this sourdough discard pizza crust and top it with cheese.
 Or use it as a dip for sweet potato fries.

-What ingredients do you need to make it at home?
+What ingredients do you need to make zhoug sauce at home?

 I started out using the ingredients listed on the Trader Joe’s label, but adjusted the recipe to my taste and based on what I had on hand.